gap-packages/scscp/README.md

 to run the next command, and press 'q' to stop the demo.

+# Issue tracker

+Please submit bug reports, suggestions for improvements and patches via the issue tracker: https://github.com/gap-packages/scscp/issues.

-Alexander Konovalov, Steve Linton                        November 2013
+Alexander Konovalov, Steve Linton